lblazecki/nodejs-apns-secure/README.md

 });
 ```

-This function will return array of objects :
+This function will return an array of objects :
 ```
 [ { token: '1.token',
     timeStamp: 1231232},
   { token: '2.token',
     timeStamp: 1231232}]
 ```
-TimeStamp is date when application had unregistered in UNIX epoch date format
+TimeStamp is the date when the application had unregistered in UNIX epoch date format.